am1276/Group-Software---Treasure-hunt/submissions/sprint2/technical documents/source code/README.txt

 Ideally, to run the system you should host it locally using a server stack.
 To recreate the exact conditions of development and how I have reviewed the system, I recommend using a WAMP stack (mysql, php and apache).

-For convenience, save all source code files into one directory.
+For convenience, save all source code files into one directory when running the system.

 Before proceeding, I advise downloading and making use of the examplar database mvpdb.sql within the server directory to obtain the schema necessary to run the system as well as test the system with some previously generated data.
 Please ensure that you correctly edit the database_config.php file to suit the configuration of your mysql installation in order for the system to be able to successfully communicate with the database (via a direct connection).